What is Chikungunya?

 No, chikungunya cannot be transmitted from person to person.
 It is primarily spread through the bites of infected Aedes mosquitoes.

-A chikungunya rash is a common symptom that appears as red spots or blotches on the skin.
+A chikungunya rash is a common symptom that appears as red spots or blotches on the skin of face and trunk.
 It usually occurs along with fever and joint pain during the infection.

 Yes, you can eat eggs during chikungunya.
 Eggs are a good source of protein and nutrients that can support the body’s recovery.